checkout/checkout-sdk-java/README.md

 }
 ```

 Please see the tests for more examples.
-Samples will be provided in due course.
+There are also a growing collection of samples available [under samples](/samples)

 ## Dependencies
  - gson 2.8.5